little-world/rust-course/src/33-typelevel-programming.md

 - ✗ For dynamic properties that change at runtime
 - ✗ When the type complexity outweighs benefits

-## Pattern 2: Zero-Cost State Machines
+## Pattern 2: Phantom Types and Zero-Cost State Machines

 Phantom types allow you to embed type-level information that exists only at compile time.
 This enables encoding state machines and protocols in the type system without any runtime overhead.